devops329/devops/instruction/jestBasics/jestBasics.md

 }
 ```

-There are many different reporters that you can use.
+There are many reporters that you can use.
 Here are the most common ones.

 | Reporter         | Description                                                                                                                                                      |
 | ---------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |